payw-org/jsoup-plus/docs/Inspection.md

 **Why?**

 This class have the same super type as the object it decorate.
-And `BufferedInputStream`, its parent class, is one of the most famous representative example of Decorator pattern.
+And `BufferedInputStream`, its parent class, is one of the most famous representative of Decorator pattern.
 Also we can pass around a decorated object in place of the original(wrapped) object.
 See the below codes.

 ```java
 private ConstrainableInputStream(InputStream in, ...) {